How to take the old Soviet train from Sheki to Baku

 It was useless to even try to talk with them and all communications went through my taxi driver.
 My name was written down on a piece of paper and I paid.

-Sheki train station
+Sheki to Baku train tickets

 I did not receive any ticket or confirmation, but one man assured me he would be there in person, tonight, at the train station.
-The train station is not in Sheki itself but 17 kilometers south of town.
+The train station is not in Sheki itself, but 17 kilometers south of town.
 I arrived half an hour before the train would leave and the man was indeed there with my official ticket.

 The train from Sheki to Baku